websights

 Move

-With the Move operation, you can extrude a face in the direction of its normal.
+With the Move operation, you can move a face in the direction of its normal.
 Select ‘Move’ from the operations toolbar to open the settings panel for this operation.
 There are two methods to move faces.
 For illustration let’s consider the highlighted heat sink face:

 cad mode move operation on heat sink